PeerAssets/pacli/README.md

 list all card transfers related to this deck

+> pacli card balance *deck_id*

+show balances of addresses on this deck

 > pacli deck --checksum *deck_id*

 verify deck checksum, checksum is difference between issued cards and balances of all the addresses.